 What sets GrowthBook apart from simpler feature flag tools is its warehouse-native analytics architecture.
 Instead of collecting its own event data, it connects directly to your existing data warehouse — BigQuery, Snowflake, Databricks, Redshift, ClickHouse, Mixpanel, or Postgres — to compute experiment results.
 This means teams use their existing event tracking and data pipelines rather than implementing a parallel analytics stack.
 The visual experiment editor lets non-technical users create and manage experiments through a web interface.

-With over 7,600 GitHub stars and active development under an MIT license, GrowthBook has become the default choice for engineering teams that want self-hosted experimentation infrastructure.
-SDKs cover JavaScript, React, Python, Ruby, Go, Java, PHP, Swift, Kotlin, Flutter, and more.
-The platform includes a REST API, Webhooks for CI/CD integration, and recently added an MCP server that enables AI agents to query and manage feature flags programmatically.
+With 7.9K+ GitHub stars and active development under mixed licensing, GrowthBook has become a default choice for engineering teams that want self-hosted experimentation infrastructure.
+Most non-enterprise code is available under MIT Expat terms, while enterprise directories use the GrowthBook Enterprise License.
+SDKs cover JavaScript, React, Python, Ruby, Go, Java, PHP, Swift, Kotlin, Flutter, and more, and the platform includes REST APIs, webhooks, and an MCP Server for feature-flag workflows.